libbpf/blazesym/README.md

 	$
 ```

-The above command will show the symbol name, the file name of the
+The above command will display the symbol names, sources' file names,
-source, and the line number of the address 0x7f0c41ade000 in the process
+and the line numbers of address 0x7f0c41ade000 in process 1234.
-1234.

-Users should build examples with the following command at the root of the
+Users should build examples using the following command at the root of the
 source.

 ```text